Included in this Borneo Packing List:

 What to do before you leave for Borneo: Vaccinations and Medicines

 Be sure to talk to your physician about your plans for traveling to Borneo with specifics as they’ll need to know what vaccinations you need as well as if you need malaria medicine.
-Similarly, if you’re allergic to many antibiotics, it might be worth it to carry a small prescription on you as access to a stocked pharmacy will be difficult if you intend to do a lot of trekking.
+Similarly, if you’re allergic to many antibiotics, it might be worth it to carry a small prescription on you for antibiotics as well as epipen if you’re taking malaria medication as access to a stocked pharmacy will be difficult if you intend to do a lot of trekking.

 Do you need Malaria tablets for Borneo?